jwoehr/goublu/README.md

 # goublu
 Goublu is a [Go language](http://golang.org) front end that provides a better console interface to [Ublu](https://github.com/jwoehr/ublu) than the console support provided by Java.

-Goublu is new and works rudimentarily.
+Goublu is new and works with some limitations.

 Report bugs or make feature requests in the [Issue Tracker](https://github.com/jwoehr/goublu/issues)

-##Usage
+## Usage

 * Fetch:  `go get github.com/jwoehr/goublu`
 * Build:  `go build goublu.go`